Jewels of Anne of Denmark: Spanish embassy of 1604

+Diplomatic giving

 King James and Anne sent a variety of gifts to Brussels in 1605, including deer, dogs, horses and caparisons, and Anne sent the Infanta Isabella Clara Eugenia embroidered waistcoats and pillow-cases, which she politely declared were finer than any Spanish needlework.
 After the Gunpowder plot, the Queen of Spain sent an embassy to congratulate the royal family on their safe deliverance, bringing Anne a Spanish-style satin robe embellished with gilt leather, with 48 long gold tags or aglets (at 3 inches, longer than those used in England), with chains and necklaces of gold beads all filled with scented ambergris.
 Scent was a feature of Spanish diplomacy, Villamediana brought a perfumer in 1603.
 In January 1604 Marie de' Medici, Queen of France sent Anne of Denmark a cabinet inset with panels scented with musk and ambergris to make a "sweet savour".
 The drawers were full of flowers for setting in head attires and other jewels.
 A similar item was listed in 1619 at Denmark House, a "cabinet of pomander" containing a "curious suite of pomander" in a store room next to the little bedchamber.

-In May 1613 Anne went to Bath to take the waters for her health.
+Anne of Denmark was very much involved in the entertainment of the Prince de Joinville in May and June 1607.
+He gave her a pearl for an earring said to worth 3000 Écu.
+In May 1613, Anne went to Bath to take the waters for her health.
 The ambassador of Savoy started to follow her bringing a gift of a crystal casket mounted with silver gilt, but gave up and returned to London.
 He had brought lions and other live beasts for King James.